 Extra Reading – The Best Work From Home Jobs That Provide Equipment.

 Is SolidGigs Worth It?

-I think most people can agree that $19/month is expensive, especially if you’re starting out looking for work.
+I think most people can agree that $21 per month is expensive, especially if you’re a new freelancer.

-On the flip side, one new gig/project per month found through SolidGigs will most likely already pay off the monthly fee by itself.
+On the flip side, one new gig or project per month found through SolidGigs will most likely already pay off the monthly fee by itself.